ericeilertson/shortform_report/README.md

 ### `audit` fields

+Several fields that describe the audit itself: who did it, when it occured, what test methodology was followed, and so on.

-* `srp`: The name of the security review provider
+* `srp`: The name of the security review provider.
 * `methodology`: The test methodology.
-Usually a short string like 'whitebox' or 'blackbox'.
+Usually a short string like `whitebox` or `blackbox`.
 * `completion_date`: When the security audit completed, in the YYYY-MM-DD format.
 * `report_version`: Version of the report created by the SRP.
 * `cvss_version`: Version of CVSS used to calculate scores for each issue.
-At present, we recommend CVSS version "3.1"
+At present, we recommend CVSS version "3.1".

 ### `issues` list

+This list of vulnerabilities that were **not fixed** by the device vendor before the firmware image was shipped.
+This list may be empty if the SRP found no vulnerabilities during the course of the security review.

 * `title`: A brief summary of the issue.
 Usually taken directly from the SRP's audit report.
 * `cvss_score`: The CVSS base score, represented as a string, such as "7.1".